-Section A-Scope of Agreement
+Section A Scope of Agreement

-A1 -Title
+A1 - Title

-A1.1 This Agreement, made under section 172 of the Fair Work Act 2009, will be known as the ACT Public Sector Cultural Facilities Corporation Enterprise Agreement 2023-2026.
+A1.1 This Agreement, made under section 172 of the Fair Work Act 2009, will be known as the ACT Public Sector Canberra Institute of Technology Enterprise Agreement 2023-2026.

-A2 -Main Purpose
+A2 - Main Purpose

-A2.1 The main purpose of this Agreement is to provide for common terms and conditions that apply across the Australian Capital Territory Public Sector (ACTPS) and terms and conditions that reflect the operational and business requirements of particular business units and occupational groups.
+A2.1 The main purpose of this Agreement is to provide for common terms and conditions that apply across the Australian Capital Territory Public Sector (ACTPS) and terms and conditions that reflect the operational and business requirements of the Canberra institute of Technology (CIT).